rgcgithub/regenie/README.md

 ## Version history
+Version 1.0.4.1 (Can specify multiple phenotypes/covariates/chromosomes using comma separated arguments and allow chromosome names can start with 'chr' in the input genotype file)

 Version 1.0.4 (Enabled PLINK 2.0 PGEN format files as input using the PLINK 2.0 PGEN library)

 Version 1.0.3 (fixed genotype coding in dominant/recessive test for BGEN input format)